 - Monitoring Appointments @ CC: Labs and trans-vaginal ultrasounds will be completed in our office to confirm ovarian response to the injected medications.

-- Egg Retrieval: The end of an egg donation cycle culminates in a 15-20 minute, outpatient vaginal procedure in our office under light anesthesia to remove the eggs.
+- Egg Retrieval: The end of an egg donation cycle culminates in a 15-20 minute, outpatient surgery in our office under light anesthesia to remove the eggs.

 Do I Need to Take Time Off From Work or School?

 This depends on how flexible a donor’s work or school schedule is.
 There will be multiple visits to the clinic required for cycle monitoring.
 ALL of these will occur between 7:30 and 11:30 AM and may occur any day of the week.
 Only the first 2-3 appointments will have a “set date.”
 Subsequent appointments will be determined by ovarian response.
 A typical cycle will require about 4-6 appointments over the course of about 2 weeks.